aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

 The resource section defines one resource, an [EC2 instance](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html).
 The `InstanceType` property defines the type of EC2 instance.The intrinsic function `Fn::FindInMap` is used to lookup the value in the `EnvironmentToInstanceType` map.
 The parameter `EnvironmentType` is passed as the top level key using the intrinsic function `Fn::Ref`.
-Finally, the second level key is specified as `Type`
+Finally, the second level key is specified as `InstanceType`
 ```yaml
 Resources:
   EC2Instance: